All finite lattices are stable matching lattices: Antimatroids and complements of join constraints

 \section{Antimatroids and complements of join constraints}

-In this section, we introduce tools that will allow us to show that optimizing a linear function over the set of stable matchings is NP-hard via a reduction from the problem of finding a feasible set of minimum cost in an antimatroid.
+We now introduce tools that allow us to show that optimizing a linear function over the set of stable matchings in a standard matching market is NP-hard via a reduction from the problem of finding a feasible set of minimum cost in an antimatroid.